Skip to main content

 • Redeeming underlying assets for users.

-Each agent is verified through governance and uses the following addresses:
+Each agent is verified through governance and uses the following addresses on the native chain:

 • Work Address: A hot wallet for executing operations.